SaintsRobotics/OffSeasonRapidReact2022/README.md

 * Unit tests for utility methods.
 * Controlling shooter speeds with a PID controller and feedforward.
 * Following paths using PathWeaver.
-* 2 ball autonomous routine.
+* 2 and 4 ball autonomous routines.

 ## Commit Message Prefixes